rcnfinance/rcn-network/README.md

 ```
 **Notice:** Contracts can't sign messages, this method only works if the Borrower is an EOA

-One the request is approved it's ready to be filled!
+Once the request is approved it's ready to be filled!
 The loan request now should be visible on https://rcn.loans/

 ## Lend a loan